 Furka Pass is one of the best mountain passes in the Swiss Alps at an altitude of 2,429 meters (7,960 feet).
 As one of the highest mountain passes in Switzerland, it connects the Cantons of Uri and Valais.
 It is a popular tourist destination, attracting visitors from across the globe.

-Furka Pass has a long history, but its most famous moment came from a car chase scene in the 1964 James Bond film Goldfinger featuring Sean Connery and Tania Mallet.
+Furka Pass has a long history, but what made it famous is the car chase scene in the 1964 James Bond film Goldfinger featuring Sean Connery and Tania Mallet.

 Overview: Furka Pass

 The Furka Pass is one of the most famous climbs in the Swiss Alps along with Nufenen Pass (between Valais and Ticino), Flüela Pass (between Davos and Lower Engadine), Bernina Pass (between St. Moritz and Val Poschiavo), and Albula Pass (between Thusis and La Punt in Engadine).

 Furka Pass is close to three other mountain passes – Grimsel Pass, Gotthard Pass, and Oberalp Pass.
 Its roads are steep and winding; its views are breathtaking and memorable.